Broken quarterbacks, broken offense and a broken season for Broncos

 Both of their big-ticket signings in free agency missed Sunday’s loss to the Dolphins as guard Ron Leary missed the game with a back injury and tackle Menelik Watson is on injured reserve.
 And the Broncos had three holding penalties on offensive linemen in the first half alone.

-There’s your foundation and what’s been built on it is now one broken quarterback after another.
+There’s your foundation, and what’s been built on it is now one broken quarterback after another.
 Benched once already this season, Trevor Siemian threw three more interceptions Sunday -- his 11th, 12th and 13th in eight games -- and simply looked unraveled after the second one as he missed open receivers when there was still time to rebound.

 Paxton Lynch has struggled to respond to mistakes, both in practices and in his limited work in games, and Brock Osweiler was a player Elway needed in “football rehab’’ even when Osweiler was signed just before the regular season opened.
-Now that position, the offensive line and the playbook look like some kind of horror show, rotating players behind center while running a fractured scheme in a string of seven mind-numbing losses.
+Now that position, the offensive line and the playbook look like some kind of horror show, rotating players behind center while running a fractured scheme in a string of eight mind-numbing losses.

 Some personnel executives in the league believe Siemian has a future in the right hands, but after being the grittiest option through the 2016 season and most of this one, his confidence is clearly mangled as the interceptions pile up.
-Lynch, is a former first-round pick whose confidence is also clearly compromised as he’s been sacked 10 times in his last seven or so quarters of regular season football and he’s been injured in the last two games he’s played in – a shoulder injury in the preseason against Green Bay to go with the ankle injury last week against the Raiders.
+Lynch is a former first-round pick whose confidence is also clearly compromised as he’s been sacked 10 times in his last seven or so quarters of regular season football.
+He’s also been injured in the past two games he’s played in -- a shoulder injury in the preseason against Green Bay to go with the ankle injury last week against the Raiders.

 Once again Sunday, despite some early success in the run game, the Broncos played snap after snap of three-wide receiver personnel groupings and watched the mistakes pile up.
 On their first possession of the game, they were in three-wide on six of seven snaps and closed it out with an interception.

-Their second possession ended with a safety – a bad snap from their own 5-yard line out of a three-wide, two-back look.
-On the offense's only scoring drive of the game they went 67 yards with at least two backs or two tight ends in the formation on each play of the drive before Demaryius Thomas dropped a Siemian pass on third down that could have been thrown better – out of three-wide.
+Their second possession ended with a safety -- a bad snap from their own 5-yard line out of a three-wide, two-back look.
+On the offense's only scoring drive of the game they went 67 yards with at least two backs or two tight ends in the formation on each play of the drive before Demaryius Thomas dropped a Siemian pass -- out of three-wide -- on third down that could have been thrown better.

-Bottom line is until they block better, decide what they want to be on offense and find some quarterbacks ready to fight through the bad parts, hard work won't matter much and they’ll keep doing the rinse-and-repeat on ugly loss after ugly loss.
+Bottom line is until the Broncos block better, decide what they want to be on offense and find some quarterbacks ready to fight through the bad parts, hard work won't matter much and they’ll keep doing the rinse-and-repeat on ugly loss after ugly loss.